habmc/spotify-analysis/README.md

 </p>

 From these graphs, it is easy to recognize that I tend to prefer songs with low instrumentalness/speechness/liveness, medium tempo, medium-to-high danceability and duration of 220 seconds.
 Song popularity and artist popularity span on a pretty wide range, which means that I do not really have preference regarding these.
 Valence is mainly distributed at around 0.4, suggesting that I listen to both cheerful and sad songs.
 It might suggest I prefer listening to sad songs a bit, but we don't know since the sample size is apparently not large enough.
 The result might be more accurate if you try to run the program with a bigger playlist, so try it!

+-- To be added: Comparison between my playlist and Spotify Playlist of the same genre: Asia Indie -- To be added: Codes to generate new songs (currently dealing with some authentication problems)